 A timbale is a moulded French dish made of a starch such as rice or pasta, or a ground meat.

-A timbale can be several things.
+The actual manifestation of it can be several things.

 It can be a round mould with high, straight sides, usually goffered (“crimped, wavy”) that is lined with a pie crust.
 For some recipes, you bake the pie crust blind, then fill it.
 For other recipes, you put the filling in the unbaked pie crust, then bake.
-It is not turned out of the mould to serve; the timbale is served in it.
+It is not turned out of the mould to serve; the timbale is served in the mould.

-It can be made from a pastry that you cook flat in the oven, that comes hot of the oven pliable, then is placed over an upside down dome-shaped mould to shape it.
+It can be made from a pastry that you cook flat in the oven that comes hot of the oven pliable, then is placed over an upside down dome-shaped mould to shape it.

 Or, it can be an unbaked, cold dish, for which cooked items are pressed in a mould to shape them, chilled, then turned out to serve (as in Vegetable Timbales.)

-Macaroni Timbales include Macaroni timbale à l’américaine, Macaroni timbales à la milannaise.
+Macaroni timbales include Macaroni timbale à l’américaine, Macaroni timbales à la milannaise.

-Sweet Timbales include Timbale Brillat-Savarin, and Timbale Elysée.
+Sweet timbales include Timbale Brillat-Savarin, and Timbale Elysée.

-A Timbale can be one large one, meant to serve several people, or individual ones.
+A timbale can be one large one, meant to serve several people, or individual ones.
 Short individual ones often don’t have the characteristic tapered shape; they will have a shape more like a slightly tall, small wheel of Brie cheese.